boolsi/boolsi/README.md

 Note: the update rule for a node is stored as a truth table, whose size increases exponentially with the number of the nodes it depends on (its inputs).
-Specifying more than 20 nodes in an update rule can put your system at risk of running out of memory.
+Specifying more than 20 nodes in an individual update rule can put your system at risk of running out of memory.

 ### Initial state \[required\]